Mental Health Facilities Salinas, CA

 Momentum For Mental Health Full Service Partnership Tay - 41.5 miles from Salinas, CA

 Momentum For Mental Health Full Service Partnership Tay is a mental health clinic in San Jose, CA, located at 185 Martinvale Lane, 95119 zip code area.
 Momentum For Mental Health Full Service Partnership Tay provides outpatient treatment.
-Momentum For Mental Health Full Service Partnership Tay offers activity therapy, group therapy and psychotropic medication to young adults and children / adolescents.
-Momentum For Mental Health Full Service Partnership Tay also supports people with serious mental illness and transitional age young adults.
-Additional services offered at Momentum For Mental Health Full Service Partnership Tay include case management, suicide prevention services and mentoring/peer support/consumer-run services.
+Momentum For Mental Health Full Service Partnership Tay offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to children / adolescents and young adults.
+Momentum For Mental Health Full Service Partnership Tay also supports transitional age young adults and people with serious mental illness.
+Additional services offered at Momentum For Mental Health Full Service Partnership Tay include case management, family psychoeducation and intensive case management.

 Learn More